 Servicing requires extreme care and knowledge and should be performed only by a qualified service technician.
-For service we suggest you return the product to your nearest AUTHORIZED SERVICE CENTER for repair.
+For service we suggest you return the product to your nearest SEARS PARTS AND REPAIR SERVICE CENTER for repair.
 When servicing, use only identical replacement parts.

-A WARNING: To avoid serious personal injury, do not attempt to use this product until you read thoroughly and understand completely the operator's manual.
-Save this operator's manual and review frequently for continuing safe operation and instructing others who may use this product.
+WARNING: To avoid serious personal injury, do not attempt to use this product until you read thoroughly and understand completely the operator's manual.
+If you do not understand the warnings and instructions in the operator's manual, do not use this product.
+Call the Craftsman Consumer Helpline at 1-800-932-3188 for assistance.

-A WARNING:
+WARNING:

 The operation of any power tool can result in foreign objects being thrown into your eyes, which can result in severe eye damage.
-Before beginning power tool operation, always wear safety goggles or safety glasses with side shields and a full face shield when needed.
+Before beginning power tool operation, always wear safety goggles or safety glasses with side shields and, when needed, a full face shield.
 We recommend Wide Vision Safety Mask for use over eyeglasses or standard safety glasses with side shields.
 Always use eye protection which is marked to comply with ANSI Z87.1.